-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Moodle LAE.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Moodle LAE.

 Meaning of LAE

 The LAE in Moodle LAE stand for 'Liberal Art Edition'

 The goal of the LAE is to provide a coherent package for modules, patches, and code developed (or improved) by the Collaborative Liberal Arts Moodle Project (CLAMP).

 This package consists of the code that the developers and instructional technologists at CLAMP schools have deemed essential to their operation of Moodle.
 A number of other recommend add-ons for Moodle are available through CLAMP web site (http://www.clamp-it.org).
 These recommended add-ons, however, have certain caveats that you should be aware of, and it is imperative that you read their respective readme files before installing them.